Gusto/ubuntu-eks-ami/README.md

 ID that is returned when Packer finishes building.
 Note that there is important Amazon EC2 user data in this CloudFormation template that bootstraps the worker nodes when they are launched so that they can register with your Amazon EKS cluster.
 Your nodes cannot register properly without this user data.
+For more information, please take a look at the `files/bootstrap.sh` script

 ### Compatibility with CloudFormation Template